- Food and Cooking»

 - Main Dish & Side Dish Recipes

-Traditional Lamb Tagine
+Traditional Lamb Tagine Recipe

 A tagine or 'tajine' dish traditionally consists of two parts: a base unit that is flat and circular with low sides and a large cone or dome-shaped cover that sits on the base during cooking.
 The cover is designed to promote the return of all condensation to the bottom.
 With the cover removed, the base can be taken to the table for serving.
 If you do not have a tagine dish, don't worry, you can use any oven proof dish and lid to create the perfect tagine meal.

-The main aim of a tagine is simply to slow cook the meat with the spices so the meat is soft and flavoursome, you can use any meat you like, but I have chosen lamb as this is the most traditional.
+The main aim of a tagine is simply to slow cook the meat with the spices so the meat is soft and flavorsome, you can use any meat you like, but I have chosen lamb as this is the most traditional.

 The name 'ras el hanout' is Arabic for 'head of the shop' and implies a mixture of the best spices the seller has to offer.
 It is very hard to find ras el hanout where I live so I make my own blend of spices using Paprika, Cumin, Chilli, Cinnamon & Rose Petals.
-This gives a warm, rich and smooth flavour to my dish, but you can use any blend of spice you like, the sky’s the limit.
+This gives a warm, rich and smooth flavor to my dish, but you can use any blend of spice you like, the sky’s the limit.